Efficient LP warmstarting for linear modifications of the constraint matrix: Decomposition of

 \section{Decomposition of $A_B$}

-Let us assume that a first LP optimization of $\mathcal{P}(0)$ has been performed.
+Let us assume that a first LP optimization of $\mathcal{P}(0)$ has been performed - we assume that $\lambda=0$ is the nominal value.
 The underlying solver can thus provide an optimal basis $B$ at a negligible cost.
 It should be noted that the solver maintains a (typically LU) decomposition of $A_B$, the basis matrix, which can be used to solve the related linear systems in (at most, using the LU decomposition) $\mathcal{O}(n^2)$.
 We then have

 Let us temporarily assume that the basis $B$ is still optimal for a given $\lambda$.
 We can rewrite $x_B$ as

 As is, computing $x_B(\lambda)$ is difficult.
 It requires solving a system with the matrix $(I + \lambda A^{-1}_B D_B)$ as left-handside, which is $\mathcal{O}(m^\omega)$, for any new value of $\lambda$, assuming an initial problem $\mathcal{P}(\lambda)$ with $m$ constraints.